 Do not leave the dishwasher, washing machine, and tumble drier doors open.
 When loading them always keep the door in sight at all times.
 A kitten can climb in as quick as a flash.

 Check all rooms in particular garages and cellars for small holes from which a kitten can get stuck or escape.
+Cats have no shoulder bones and can therefore squeeze through very tight gaps.

 Michael Fox theorised that cats have three categories of sound; murmurs, vowels and high intensity sounds.
 To this you can also add the silent meow.